se-edu/learningresources/contents/data/sql/SQL.md

 This clause means that we use the `Students` table as the data source for our query.
 The <tooltip content="See <code>5.
 SELECT ... </code> below">result-set</tooltip> still looks the same as the original `Students` table (Table 1).

-##### 2. `WHERE Course LIKE 'CS%'`
+##### 2. `WHERE Faculty = 'CS'`

-This is a conditional clause. `LIKE` is a SQL keyword that is used for pattern matching.
-The `%` means any string of any length.

-So, in this clause, we are filtering the `Student` table rows such that the row's `Course` has a prefix `CS`.
+This is a conditional clause.
+In this clause, we are filtering the `Student` table rows such that the row's `Faculty` is `CS`.
 Thus, entries 2 and 6 are removed from consideration.
 Now, our result-set looks like this:

 | ID | Name  | Course |
 | -- | ----- | ------ |